AI-Sherpa/web-content-extractor/README.md

 ## License

-This project is released under the MIT License (`LICENSE`).
-Update the copyright notice with your name or organization if needed before sharing the repository publicly.
+This project is released under the MIT License (`LICENSE`) © 2025 Jansen Tang.